Pauni: Demographics

 The river Wainganga flows on the northern side of the town.
 Number of bathing ghats viz.
 Diwan Ghat, Ghode Ghat, Vajreshwat Ghat, Hatti Ghat etc. are constructed along the river bank.
 Some of these ghats are still in good condition.
 There is renumber of small lakes along the fort wall.
 It appears that there are remains of what once was the water barrier which served the purpose of defending the town from the invaders.

 There are about 150 temples scattered all over the town.
 Pauni has therefore been described as temple town.
 The important temples are The Great Goddess Bhangaram Mata Twemple, the Dattatraya temples in Vitthal Gujari, the Nilkanth temple, Panchmukhi Ganesh temple, the Chandakai temple, Murlidhar temple, the Vaijeshwar temple,Dhobi Talav Maruti Temple and Ram temple.
 The entire existing town is located on remains of ancient settlement.
 Number of ring walls constructed of bricks or by placing earthen pots over one another can be seen at several places in Pauni.
 These were used for the purpose of draining the sewer.

-Pauni is one of the famous place after Nagpur where Dasara festival is celebrated.